MadeByMike/madebymike/site/content/hire-me.md

 I'm adaptable.
 I've worked on some of Australia's largest websites as well as the smallest community sites.
 I've built websites, applications and data visualisations on numerous platforms.

 I have spoken at dozens of conferences and community-level events around Australia, Europe, UK, and the US.
-I have written numerous technical articles some of which are here on my personal blog, as well as websites like Smashing Magazine and Codrops.
+I have written numerous technical articles some of which are here on my personal blog, as well as on websites like Smashing Magazine and Codrops.

 ## What can I help with?